 The dark cloud over Carter-Waters suddenly disappeared.

-Very few detailers, specially those in an FOB market knows the importance of logistics.
+Very few detailers, especially those in a FOB market knows the importance of logistics.

 The job is nearing completion and all the probable nightmares did not happen.